rancher/docs/content/rancher/v2.x/en/istio/setup/gateway/_index.md

 The gateway to each cluster can have its own port or load balancer, which is unrelated to a service mesh.
 By default, each Rancher-provisioned cluster has one NGINX ingress controller allowing traffic into the cluster.

-You can use the NGINX ingress controller with or without Istio installed.
+You can use the Nginx Ingress controller with or without Istio installed.
 If this is the only gateway to your cluster, Istio will be able to route traffic from service to service, but Istio will not be able to receive traffic from outside the cluster.

 To allow Istio to receive external traffic, you need to enable Istio's gateway, which works as a north-south proxy for external traffic.
-When you enable the Istio gateway, the result is that your cluster will have two ingresses.
+When you enable the Istio gateway, the result is that your cluster will have two Ingresses.

 You will also need to set up a Kubernetes gateway for your services.
 This Kubernetes resource points to Istio's implementation of the ingress gateway to the cluster.